microsoft/dtdl-model-generator/README.md

 ## Project Components

-- *Generator*: This is the core aspect of this project and is the package that's published to NuGet.
+- *Generator*: This is the core aspect of this project (supports .Net 6 or higher) and is the package that's published to NuGet.
 - *Generator.TemplateProject*: This is a template project that serves a couple purposes.
     1. It serves as a holding-ground for our custom, complementary classes that help connect the dots between certain aspects of the generated model classes.
     2. In the event a user of the generator doesn't have their own project destination to place the generated classes, this project serves as a template for the user to start from.
 Our generator will inject the correct Namespace and Assembly information into the template project based on options passed into the Generator.